-Second, the amendment would ensure Washington cannot spend more than tax revenue brought in at any point in time, with the sole exception of borrowing under the fixed debt limit.13

-Section 1 of the proposed amendment states, "Total outlays of the government of the United States shall not exceed total receipts of the government of the United States at any point in time unless the excess of outlays over receipts is financed exclusively by debt issued in strict conformity with this article."
-By limiting federal spending to available cash flow from taxes and authorized borrowing, all known forms of fiscal gaming would be avoided.
+First, the amendment would ensure Washington cannot spend more than tax revenue brought in at any point in time, with the sole exception of borrowing under a fixed debt limit.
+17 Section 1 of the proposed amendment states, "Total outlays of the government of the United States shall not exceed total receipts of the government of the United States at any point in time unless the excess of outlays over receipts is financed exclusively by debt issued in strict conformity with this article."
+By limiting federal spending to All known forms of fiscal gaming are prevented.